 Dave & Sugar, (“Queen of the Silver Dollar”)

 Instruments: Guitar; Synth-Guitar, Elec Bass; Bkup Vocals

 Sight reader, jazz instrumentalist, featured artist, featured recording guest-artist.
 Fluent with standards, bossas/latin, jazz-tunes, ballads; know about 90% of the standard fake-books by heart.
 Comfortable in small club/restaurant settings to concert-hall venues.

 Work single-gigs using a combination of solo playing, computer-created backing-tracks; have excellent singer for duo gigs.
 Private parties, conventions, meetings, club-dates...
 Always prefer "standing"/"rotational" engagements to bring in my following and fan-base.
 Can expand to trio, quartet, quintet and sextet, if required.

 Additional Booking Notes

 I generally carry everything I need for a performance, self-contained.
-I provide anything from a small-but-efficient "Bose L-1/Compact" P.A.for backing-tracks & vocals, all the way up to an 8-channel active mixer with 2-15" JBL monitors, plus wedge-monitors for large venues.
+I provide anything from a small-but-efficient "Bose L-1/Compact" (link hidden)r backing-tracks & vocals, all the way up to an 8-channel active mixer with 2-15" JBL monitors, plus wedge-monitors for large venues.
 All amplification, microphones, stands, and other equipment is supplied by me.
 I do not supply lighting or staging effects, but in most club and venue settings, the available illumination is sufficient.